 - Member of the British Medical Association (BMA)

 I regularly train ophthalmology trainees, visiting ophthalmologists, optometrists, orthoptists, nurses and medical students in the diagnosis and management of glaucoma.
-I am an Honorary Clinical Senior Lecturer in Ophthalmology at both King’s College London and University College London, and regularly examine for the Royal College of Ophthalmologists.
+I am a Reader (Associate Professor) in Ophthalmology at King’s College London and regularly examine for the Royal College of Ophthalmologists.
 I am also a contributor to the Glaucoma Module for the UCL Diploma in Clinical Optometry.